-Recently, Link prediction (LP) has attracted much interest due to its practical applications in real-world scenarios like friend recommendations, e-commerce, and finding potential partners.
-Predicting future links that will or won't occur is the LP issue.
-Although LP has been studied for more than 20 years, David LibenNowell and Jon Kleinberg's work considerably influenced this field and is currently gaining more attention.
-[1].
-Common neighbours (CN), Resource Allocation (RA) and Adamic Adar (AA) are some of the traditional heuristic methods used in link prediction.
+Recently, link prediction (LP) has attracted much interest due to its practical applications in real-world scenarios like friend recommendations, e-commerce, and finding potential partners.
+Predicting future links that will or will not occur is an LP issue.
+Although LP has been studied for more than 20 years, David LibenNowell and Jon Kleinberg's work considerably influenced this field and is currently gaining more attention [1].
+Common neighbours (CN), resource allocation (RA), and Adamic-Adar (AA) are some of the traditional heuristic methods used in link prediction.
 On the other hand, supervised learning techniques like Naive Bayes, SVM, and bagging are also employed [2].
 Despite numerous sophisticated LP methods, simple heuristic approaches or combinations often yield more accurate results for certain network types.
 The effectiveness of a given heuristic method depends on the network topology, which may differ between social networks (SNs).